Nutrients Per Serving:

 Food as Medicine

 Broccoli is a rich source of kaempferol, a flavonoid that may help to reduce the effects of allergy-promoting substances in the body.
 The immune-modulating effects of kaempferol may help to explain why broccoli has unique anti-inflammatory benefits.
-Broccoli is also an excellent source of vitamins A, C and K.
+Broccoli is also an excellent source of vitamin A, vitamin C and vitamin K.

 1 lb broccoli or broccolini